erichu57023/ehc_builder/README.md

 ## Future ideas

 * Add more experiment specifications to the dialog box at the start of the experiment, to be saved in the output data file.
-* Do the Polhemus Liberty calibration using plane fitting in 3D space, instead of assuming one dimension is already aligned with the Z-axis.
+* Add a way to force calibration functions to run each time even if calibration files are present, to avoid having to delete them each time.

 ---
-Last updated: July 22, 2022 by Eric Hu
+Last updated: July 26, 2022 by Eric Hu